Team-Jam-for-Project-2/RAM-electronics-backend/README.md

 5. Once everything is installed open in VS code by typing into terminal: code .
 6. The "." on step 5 was important.
-7. To open the program on your browser locally type into the terminal: nodemon
+7. To open the server locally type into the terminal: nodemon
+8. Endpoints on routes can be tested via Postman or shown on the browser with a port of 4000: http:localhost:4000/api/items http:localhost:4000/api/carts

 ## Contribution Guidelines